Consulting Services Price Index (COSPI)

-The prices collected for the Consulting Services Price Index are defined as the average invoiced consulting (hourly/daily) rates for the various professional consulting levels at each company.
+The prices collected for the COSPI are defined as the average invoiced consulting (hourly/daily) rates for various professional consulting levels reported for each company.

-The company-level price indexes are a weighted average of the average invoiced consulting rates for the various professional levels at that company.
+The company-level price indexes are a weighted average of the average invoiced consulting rates for various professional levels reported for the company.
 The weight for each professional level is the total amount of time billed to consulting services for that level.
 The company-level price indexes are combined into an overall price index for the industry using their relative revenues as weights.

 Estimates are produced by calculating a weighted average of price relatives by industry, which are chained together to form an index series.
 The COSPI is a Laspeyres chain linked index, available at the Canada level only.

 An in-depth assessment of quality is conducted prior to the dissemination of estimates.
 This assessment is based on two key elements of quality (accuracy and coherence); as defined in Statistics Canada's guidelines for the validation of statistical outputs.